-Lindner Center of HOPE, Chief of Psychiatry, Deputy Chief Research Officer, Director TMS Services, University of Cincinnati College of Medicine, Adjunct Associate Clinical Professor of Psychiatry
+Lindner Center of HOPE, Chief Medical Officer and Director of Outpatient Services, Chief of Psychiatry, Deputy Chief Research Officer, Director TMS Services, University of Cincinnati College of Medicine, Adjunct Associate Clinical Professor of Psychiatry

 Dr. Hawkins is an expert provider of psychopharmacology with psychotherapy for adults in his private outpatient practice.
 He is an adjunct associate clinical professor of psychiatry at the University of Cincinnati.
 Dr. Hawkins received is doctor of medicine from the Medical College of Wisconsin and his Bachelor of Science in psychology from the University of Wisconsin-Madison.
 He served his residency in the psychiatry department of the University of Cincinnati College of Medicine.
 He completed his fellowship in biological psychiatry.